Abhijeet-14/LocaPro/README.md

-This is my LocaPro for my website LOCMP
+This is my LocaPro for my website LocalMandi.